verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

 3. A successful backup of MySQL creates a backup folder in the object storage.
-Note down the backup folder prefix name that the MySQL backup created on the original cluster.
+Make note of the backup folder prefix name that the MySQL backup created on the original cluster.

    {{< clipboard >}}
    ```bash